 Strong Calls To Action

 They say actions speak louder than words.
-But, in copywriting your ‘Call to Actions’ are the most important part of the sales letter.
+But, in copywriting, your ‘Call to Action’ is essential to the sales letter.

-Your call to action or CTA is the most important part of your sales letter.
-It’s the ‘thing’ that gets your prospect to pull the trigger!
+Your call to action, or CTA, is the most essential part of your sales letter.
+The ‘thing’ gets your prospect to pull the trigger!

 Some tips to follow while writing CTAs include –

-In a long form sales letter, the CTA button needs to go towards the bottom.
+In a long-form sales letter, the CTA button must reach the bottom.
 You can even sprinkle CTA links through the copy as someone moves down the page.
 You never know when someone will decide to buy!

 Pro Tip:

-Play with colors and placement of these ‘Call to Actions’.
-Studies show that the color of these buttons can put an impact on the user behavior.
-So, test as much as you can and then use the one that shows the maximum success.
+Play with colors and placement of these ‘Call to Action.’
+Studies show that the color of these buttons can impact user behavior.
+So, test as much as possible and use the one that offers the maximum success.

 Never Stop Split Testing Your Sales Letters

-Your sales page is probably the most important page on you website.
+Your sales page is probably the most crucial page on your website.
 Your landing page runs a very close second.

-As such, it’s important to continuously split test your sales pages with new sales copy, different video sales letters, alternative headlines, etc.
+It’s essential to continuously split-test your sales pages with new sales copy, different video sales letters, alternative headlines, etc.

-From the words you use in your sales letter to the graphics on the page to the call to action buttons, you need to thoroughly split test everything.
-One small change can yield a 2% better conversion, making you a LOT more money!.
+From the words you use in your sales letter to the graphics on the page to the call to action buttons, you need to split-test everything thoroughly.
+One small change can yield a 2% better conversion, making you a LOT more money!

-At the end of the day, you want to maximize the chances that your prospects will convert into buyers.
-You need to be smart with your copy and willing to experiment and track the results of those experiments to be successful.
+You want to maximize the chances that your prospects will convert into buyers.
+It would be best if you were competent with your copy and willing to experiment and track the results of those experiments to be successful.

 Pro Tip:

 Focus on split-testing one thing at a time.
-For instance, test the color of call to action buttons and the content written on your sales letter separately.
-Similarly, test the headlines and the call to actions separately.
+For instance, test the color of the call to action buttons and the content written on your sales letter separately.
+Similarly, test the headlines and the call to action individually.

 Your Winning Sales Letter

-To sum up this post, writing sales letters that convert is entirely based around speaking to your customer avatar and making them a compelling offer that will help them solve a problem in their life.
+To summarize this post, writing sales letters that convert is entirely based on speaking to your customer avatar and making a compelling offer to help them solve a problem.

 In other words, start with the end in mind.
 Put together the puzzle pieces and blow the doors off with a sales letter that’ll get sales!